-255 Peoples of the American Southwest.
+255 Peoples of the American Southwest

 The greater American southwest includes communities that are mosaics of culturally different lifestyles while sharing many common problems.
 This course examines the variety of responses to those problems and reflects the cultural similarities and differences of the peoples who live in the area.
-Offered as needed.